PUMA: working together to the end of packaging as an environmental issue

 PUMA Plenary Meeting

-The next plenary project meeting will take place (either physically or Live Online) on 17 March 2021 and you can register here.
+The next plenary project meeting will take place on 3 May 2023 in the form of the 1st PUMA World Conference.
 The meeting is exclusively accessible for NVC members or on invitation by NVC.

 The PUMA Manifesto

 The PUMA Manifesto was published on 6 May 2020 (in English) and outlines the way forward to end packaging as an environmental issue worldwide.
 It includes the PUMA Model that describes the essentials of the packaging activity and the resources involved.
 A conceptual roadmap is presented to be applied by every individual actor and the world packaging community as a whole in a self-organising manner.

 You can download the PUMA Manifesto here (1.23 MB) to pledge your support and to share it with others: